luckyshot/OneAuth/README.md

 # [OneAuth](https://github.com/luckyshot/OneAuth) <br>PHP User Authentication Class Library with UAC features

-OneAuth is a **secure** and **minimal** boilerplate PHP User Authentication System developed to provide essential functionality to manage user authentication on websites, ready to use and to build upon.
+OneAuth is a **secure** and **minimal** boilerplate PHP User Authentication System developed to provide essential functionality to manage user authentication on websites, ready to use and to build upon your REST server, use it in a framework like Limonade or any other project.

 * **Minimal**: OneAuth is coded to have the essential features, nothing more
 * **Secure**: Passwords are salted and encrypted in SHA-1, users keep authenticated through a cookie instead of a session file